A US-based startup aims to build robotic outposts and spacecraft that can be sent to space near the Moon.

 Further, the company also envisions providing space traffic services for spacecraft traveling around the Moon.
 There are also options to observe the climate of Earth from a unique vantage point, as well as to characterize near-Earth objects like asteroids.

-The idea would also boost the growing satellite servicing industry, which is already trying to create servicing robots that can fix satellites in orbit around the Earth, the report said.
+The report said that the idea would also boost the growing satellite servicing industry, which is already trying to create servicing robots that can fix satellites in orbit around the Earth.